 In sprints, programmers crave collaboration and often want to organize their own workload.
-But from the company’s perspective, workload on a team leads to greater desired results.
+But from the company’s perspective, the workload on a team leads to greater desired results.
 The key to success in agile development is to enable flexibility while maintaining organization.

 Managing resources require BI tools to meet some of the most pressing issues and tasks per member, such as tickets by type or average time for testing bugs.
-By helping track the project and organize the team’s progress, especially in a sprint, developers can easily self manage and converge on their goals.
+By helping track the project and organize the team’s progress, especially in a sprint, developers can easily self-manage and converge on their goals.

 Again, such tools don’t impose strict schedules and roles but merely make everyone’s job easier.

 There are dozens of software products to help managers set priorities.
 Some of these tools are designed to track different forms of user support, such as a number of service requests/tickets and ticket types.

 Overseeing tracking gives further insights into the average time of closing a ticket and the percentage of tickets closed on time.
 As a result, the support team is more centrally managed, but they are flexible enough to nurture as much creative freedom as possible.
 This is to, for example, discover repeated problems and patterns in occurrences.